-The regulations and directives on toys in the European Union (EU) are designed to ensure the safety of toys sold within the EU market.
+The Safe Toys Regulation in the European Union (EU) is designed to ensure the safety of toys sold within the EU market.
 The aim is to protect children’s health and safety and prevent the sale of potentially dangerous toys.
-Here are some critical aspects of the different EU legislations regulating toys:

-- The Toy Safety Directive: The primary legislation governing toy safety in the EU is the Toy Safety Directive (2009/48/EC).
+In 2009, the EU adopted the Safe Toys Directive.
 This directive outlines the essential safety requirements that toys must meet before being placed on the EU market.
-It covers many safety aspects, including physical, mechanical, chemical, electrical, and flammability risks.
-To adapt the safety requirements on chemicals in toys to the latest technical and scientific developments, the Commission can amend certain parts of the Directive.
-The Directive is currently updated and will be changed to a Regulation.
+Many of the requirements are described in the norm EN71.
+In 2025, the EU legislators agreed on the revision of the Directive and its transformation into the Safe Toys Regulation.
 This means that all EU member states have to implement the Regulation as it is and cannot make adaptions on national level.

 Manufacturers, importers, and distributors must stay informed about the latest regulations and standards in the EU, as these requirements may change over time to address emerging safety concerns.
 Compliance with these regulations is crucial to ensure the safety of children and avoid legal consequences for non-compliance.